Using UWorld for MCAT Prep

-Aside from strengthening your content base, doing practice questions allows you to practice your test-taking skills.
-Inherently, by doing practice questions, you will begin to think question interpretation.
+Aside from strengthening your content base, completing practice questions allows you to practice your test-taking skills.
+As you work through more and more of these practice queries you will begin to think about question interpretation.
 A good portion of the challenge some students face is determining what exactly a question is asking and how test-makers want you to apply the content.
 There are only a certain number of ways that examiners can ask particular questions.
-The more questions you do, the more you will begin to recognize these patterns.
+The more questions you review, the more you will begin to recognize these patterns.

-Lastly, doing timed and blocked questions can get you in the mindset of the exam.
+Lastly, working on timed and blocked questions can get you in the mindset of the exam.
 This will allow you to be cognizant of your timing.
 Additionally, you will begin to build your endurance.
 This will make sure that when you get to test day, there are no new surprises.

 UWorld for MCAT Questions